nickhempsey/dungeon-slots/Dungeon Slots Notes/+ Combat/Combat Overview.md

 		6. Potion - (Potion) charge status effects
 		7. Mobility - (Boots) charge mobility abilities
 		8. Wild or specials per character?
-	3. These symbols will go into a symbol bank or something similar that you can use in your main phase.
-This bank might have a limited size that you can increase as a prestige upgrade?
+	4. These symbols will go into a symbol bank or something similar that you can use in your main phase.
+		1. This bank might have a limited size that you can increase
+			1. Increase as
+				1. prestige
+				2. run currency
+				3. A game mode
+	5. Symbol weighting will be based on the number of each of symbol in the reel.
+		1. You can only earn as many symbols as you have in your reel.
+			1. REEL: 3 melee, 2, ranged, 1 defense, 2 heal
+			2. ROLL could yield max: 3 melee, 2 ranged, 1 defense, 2 heal.
 4. Main Phase
-	1. Target an enemy/creature
+	1. Target an actor
+		1. Enemy
+		2. Hero
 	2. Use your symbols on unlocked abilities to do damage/stun/heal
 		1. Each ability will have specific requirements for example:
 			1. Dash and Slash